paloma-software/paloma-docs/widget-web-installation.md

 You will need to know how you would like your website to change.
 Some best practices to consider:

-- The widget should be integrated in a way / place that is a natural onramp for Event Inquiry.
-Ideally if you already have a section for Events or Private Parties, that is a natural place to put a button or link that will engage it.
+- The widget should be integrated in a page location that is a natural onramp for Event Inquiry.
+Ideally if you already have a section for Events or Private Parties, that is a natural place to put a button that will open the widget.
 It shouldn't be too forward facing such that it is clicked on frequently by folks not interested in an event, and also should not be too hidden that it cannot be found.

 Does any of this sound daunting?
 [Book a meeting with us](https://cal.com/paloma-bob), we'd be happy to walk through it with you together!

 ## Part 1 - Get the Snippet

 The main thing you need handy is the link to your widget.
-If you already have that, you can skip ahead.
+We may have already suppied this to you, and if so you can skip ahead.

-1. Login to the Paloma Vendor interface in your browser of choice: https://app.palomaparties.com/
+1. Login to the Paloma Vendor interface in your browser of choice: https://app.palomaparties.com/ using your dashboard email address (contact us if you're not sure what this is).
-1. Click **Businesses** at the top.
+1. Click **Settings** at the top.
 1. Click on the Venue or Business you're working with right now.
-1. Click on the **Widget** submenu on the left (or top if on mobile)
+1. Click on the **Links and Installation** submenu (at the left, or on the top if on mobile)
-1. Scroll down to the **Integration** section.
+1. Scroll to the **Adding your Widget to your Website** section and click on **Self Installation**.
-1. Click on the **Copy Website Snippet** button, and paste the content somewhere you can retrieve it later.
+1. Click on the **Copy** button in the **Widget Code Snippet** section, and paste the content somewhere you can retrieve it later.

 ## Part 2 - Installing the Snippet

-The snippet should be added to a global section of your website so that your website pages can access it.
+The snippet should be added to all pages you would like to present the widget can access it.
+This typically means adding it to a global section of your website, but if it will only be present on a single page, then it need only be installed on that page.

 This will look a bit different on all platforms, you should be able to adapt to one of the following, and can always reach out to us for help.

+### General steps

+1. Locate the closing body tag of the page
+2. Paste the snippet into the page, just before the closing body tag.
+3. Save the page.

+### Platform Specific Guides

 [Shopify](/install/shopify.md)